Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Bake for 10 minutes, then remove from the oven to stir seeds around, then bake for an additional 10 minutes (20 minutes in total).
+• Bake for 10 minutes, remove from the oven and stir the seeds around, then bake for an additional 10-15 minutes or until the pumpkin seeds are golden and crisp.

 Notes